Acentrik Debuts In United Arab Emirates: Pioneering The Future Of Data Exchanges In Another Continent

-Mercedes-Benz, Singapore – announcing the exclusive debut of Acentrik at GITEX Global 2023 ( ).
+DUBAI, United Arab Emirates- Mercedes-Benz, Singapore – announcing the exclusive debut of Acentrik ( ) at GITEX Global 2023 ( ).
 Acentrik, a strategic product of Mercedes-Benz, is their first-in-market data exchange platform that redefines the way enterprises and government institutions unlock the vast potential of data.
 Currently, the award-winning technology provider has entered markets in the EU and APAC region with phenomenal traction and recognition, evident in their three awards accredited this year.
 Now, ready for the UAE market, Acentrik is thrilled to revolutionize and value-add to the region's data landscape.

 In an era where data has become the foundation of decision-making, be it in enterprises or government institutions, the imminent need for a secure and compliant tool to build one's data ecosystem has never been more critical.
 Acentrik, developed by Mercedes-Benz, is the result of years of dedicated research and innovation in revolutionizing data exchanges.